 Using an HTTP repository enables you to do the following:

 A software repository is a storage location where you can store software packages.
 These software packages can be accessed and installed, when required, on computers in your network.
 Using these repositories facilitates easy storage, maintenance and backup of software packages.

-Desktop Central enables you to store commonly used software applications in a central location and install them in the computers in your network when required.
-In Desktop Central, there are two types of software repositories:
+You can store commonly used software applications in a central location and install them in the computers in your network when required.
+There are two types of software repositories:

 The benefits of using a software repository include the following:

 Endpoint Central supports Windows, Mac and Linux operating systems.